 Making other countries have a terrible situation, and saying that Brazil is the best place to live.
 Thus, several rumors and misconceptions about Japan arose, and in this article I will talk about them.

-The purpose of this article is to answer the distorted and widespread idea of those Brazilians who have never been to Japan and don't even know their culture!
-That is, in this article we will check the lies that people talk about Japan and try to deny them.
+The purpose of this article is to answer the distorted and widespread idea of Brazilians who have never been to Japan and don't even know their culture!
+That is, In this article, we are going to check the lies that people tell about Japan and try to disprove them.

 Note.: Don’t think that I’m saying that Japan is wonderful is that Brazil sucks.
 This is relative, and I don’t want to value any of the countries.
 I am only countering the generalizations of people who criticize Japan.